 Who

-Aaron Ballman is a Senior Staff Compiler Engineer for Intel.
-He has almost two decades of experience writing cross-platform frameworks in C/C++, compiler & language design, and software engineering best practices and is currently a voting member of the C (WG14) and C++ (WG21) standards committees.
+Aaron Ballman is a Principal Compiler Engineer for Intel and is the lead maintainer of the Clang open source compiler.
+He has two decades of experience writing cross-platform frameworks in C/C++, compiler & language design, and software engineering best practices and is currently a voting member of the C (WG14) and C++ (WG21) standards committees.

 In case you can't figure it out easily enough, the views expressed here are my personal views and not the views of my employer, my past employers, my future employers, or some random person on the street.
 Please yell only at me if you disagree with what you read.